-The Rules page offers several ways to gain insight into the status of your detection rules:
+Several tools can help you gain insight into the performance of your detection rules:

 - Rule Monitoring tab — The current state of all detection rules and their most recent executions.
 Go to the Rule Monitoring tab to get an overview of which rules are running, how long they’re taking, and if they’re having any trouble.

 - Execution results — Historical data for a single detection rule’s executions over time.
 Consult the execution results to understand how a particular rule is running and whether it’s creating the alerts you expect.

 Refer to the Troubleshoot missing alerts section below for strategies on adjusting rules if they aren’t creating the expected alerts.

 Rule Monitoring tabedit

-To view a summary of all rule executions, including the most recent failures and execution times, select the Rule Monitoring tab on the Rules page (Manage → Rules → Rule Monitoring).
+To view a summary of all rule executions, including the most recent failures and execution times, select the Rule Monitoring tab on the Rules page (Rules → Detection rules (SIEM) → Rule Monitoring).

-On the Rule Monitoring tab, you can sort and filter rules just like you can on the Rules tab.
+On the Rule Monitoring tab, you can sort and filter rules just like you can on the Installed Rules tab.

 For detailed information on a rule, the alerts it generated, and associated errors, click on its name in the table.
-This also allows you to perform the same actions that are available on the Rules tab, such as modifying or deleting rules, activating or deactivating rules, exporting or importing rules, and duplicating prebuilt rules.
+This also allows you to perform the same actions that are available on the Installed Rules tab, such as modifying or deleting rules, activating or deactivating rules, exporting or importing rules, and duplicating prebuilt rules.

 Each detection rule execution is logged, including its success or failure, any warning or error messages, and how long it took to search for data, create alerts, and complete.
 This can help you troubleshoot a particular rule if it isn’t behaving as expected (for example, if it isn’t creating alerts or takes a long time to run).